Export Assembly to Project

 Independently of the original programming language, which was used in the assembly, the exported project is created using C#.

-To export an assembly to a Visual Studio project
+Export an assembly to a Visual Studio project

 Select an assembly in the Assembly Explorer window and click Export to Project on the toolbar, or choose Export to Project in the context menu.